GImbrailo/tezos-node-devops/README.md

 * [Terraform](terraform/)
 * [Ansible](ansible/)

-Please see each individual section for more details on how each piece is deployed.
+Please see each section for more details on how each piece is deployed.

 ## What each section does
 ### Packer
 Packer builds images for virtual machines and containers.
-It is a good idea to have defined images that you can manage to have the exact software and versions that your solution requirs.
-Building your own image also helps when patching is included in your CI/CD pipeline.
+It is a good idea to have defined images that you can manage to have the exact software and versions that your solution requires.
+Building your custom image also helps when patching is included in your CI/CD pipeline.

-For this project we use Packer to build a custom Debian 10 Buster instance, create a user that will run Docker and Ansible, as well as install the `docker` python module.
+For this project, we use Packer to build a custom Debian 10 Buster instance, create a user that will run Docker and Ansible, as well as install the `docker` python module.

-### Terrafrom
+### Terraform
-Terraform helps us define and provision our infrastructure using code in a declaritive manner.
+Terraform helps us define and provision our infrastructure using code in a declarative manner.

-In this project Terrform provisions a GCP instance, network, and firewall in our Google Cloud project.
+In this project Terraform provisions a GCP instance, network, and firewall in our Google Cloud project.

 ### Ansible
-In this project we use Ansible to cofigure and deploy Docker on to the virtual machine and then run a Tezos node in a Docker container.
+In this project, we use Ansible to configure and deploy Docker on to the virtual machine and then run a Tezos node in a Docker container.

 There are two roles in the ansible section that can be installed using `ansible-galaxy`:
 * [geerlingguy.docker](https://github.com/geerlingguy/ansible-role-docker)